walidamriou/LokumESPIDF/001_Getting_Started/002_Logging/README.md

-In you start new project and want to copy the main.c only, in "sdkconfig" file, edit it some lines like that:
+If you start a new project and want to copy the main.c only, in "sdkconfig" file, edit it some lines like that:

 ```bash
 ...